 229 Bentley Annex

-Professor Burgess has received several departmental and university-wide awards for excellence in undergraduate teaching.
-She has taught a wide variety of classes including: Law and Sexuality; Sexuality and Queer Theories; Contemporary Civil Rights Movements; Graduate Seminar in Constitutionalism and Social Justice; Women, Gender and Rock and Roll; Introduction to U.S. Politics; Constitutional Law; Civil Rights and Liberties; The Politics of Law and Sexuality; Legal Theory and Social Problems; Graduate Seminar in Feminist Social and Political Theory; LGBT Politics (on-line); Women, Feminism and Law; and Law and Social Change: Race and Sexuality.
+Burgess has received several departmental and university-wide awards for excellence in teaching.
+She has taught a wide variety of classes including: Law and Sexuality; Sexuality and Queer Theories; Contemporary Civil Rights Movements; Graduate Seminar in Constitutionalism and Social Justice; Women, Gender and Rock and Roll; Introduction to U.S. Politics; Constitutional Law; Civil Rights and Liberties; Legal Theory and Social Problems; Graduate Seminar in Feminist Social and Political Theory; LGBT Politics (on-line); Women, Feminism and Law; and Law and Social Change: Race and Sexuality.

-Professor Burgess has held a many positions in professional political science associations.
-She was an elected Council member of the American Political Science Association.
-She has been a member of the Executive Committee of the Law and Courts section, coordinator of the Constitutional Law Division, chair of the LGBT Caucus, and a member of the committee on the Status of Women, and the Committee on the Status of LGBTs.
+Burgess has held several leadership positions in the American Political Science Association.
+She has been a member of the Executive Committee of the Law and Courts section, Coordinator of the Constitutional Law Division, Chair of the LGBT Caucus, as well as a member of the Committee on the Status of Women, and the Committee on the Status of LGBTs.
 As part of the Perestroika movement in Political Science, her successful candidacy for a seat on the governing Council triggered an Association-wide competitive election, challenging the longstanding system of top-down nominations.
 During her term on the Council she was selected to sit on its Administrative (Executive) Committee and co-organized a new section in Politics and Sexuality with Angelia Wilson of Manchester University.
-Burgess has also been active in the Western Political Science Association and has sat on its Executive Council and served several times as coordinator of its Politics and Sexuality Section.
+Burgess has also been active in the Western Political Science Association, sitting on its Executive Council and serving several times as coordinator of its Politics and Sexuality Section.
 She has also been an officer in the Midwest Political Science Association’s Women’s Caucus and has served as Program Organizer for its LGBT Caucus.

 Professor Burgess joined the Department of Political Science at Ohio University in 2000, serving as the Director of Women's Studies at OU from 2000-2005.
 During her term as Director, Women's Studies undertook significant program development, including the creation of a new undergraduate major.
-Prior to her arrival at OU, Professor Burgess was a member of the Political Science faculty at the University of Wisconsin-Milwaukee from 1988-2000.
-She served as Director of Women's Studies at UWM from 1996-2000.
+Prior to her arrival at OU, Professor Burgess was a member of the Political Science faculty at the University of Wisconsin-Milwaukee from 1988-2000, where she also served as Director of Women's Studies at UWM from 1996-2000.